The Great American Solar EclipseAugust 21, 2017

 What is The Great American Eclipse?The August 21st, 2017 solar eclipse has been named “The Great American Eclipse” because it can be seen across the entire continental United States.
 This is the first total solar eclipse visible in the US during the 21st century, and the next one is still over 7 years away.
 Though totality, when the moon completely covers the sun and causes temporary darkness, can only be seen in a few narrow bands outside of West Virginia, we will still be able to experience up to 90% coverage of the Sun by the Moon.
 The last time we had this opportunity here in WV was 1994 – and the next won’t be until 2024!

-What are we going to do?Throughout the summer, the WVU Physics & Astronomy Department and WVU Extension are teaming up to teach West Virginia youth how to share this historic event with their friends and families right in their very own communities.
+What are we going to do?Throughout the summer, the WVU Physics & Astronomy Department and WVU Extension Service are teaming up to teach West Virginia youth how to share this historic event with their friends and families right in their very own communities.
 To make this experience available to kids all over the state, we’ll be:

 Working with 4-H STEM Ambassadors to train 4-H camping volunteers and provide “Summer Science Experiment” kits to over 100 4-H camps